freesoft/TimeServerWebService/README.md

 This is super-simple SOAP WebService template project.
-It just use JAX-WS libraries included in Java 1.6+.
+This project uses JAX-WS libraries included in Java 1.6+.
+(Project itself is using Java 7)

+= author =
+* Wonhee Jung

-* build environment
+= build environment =
-Java 1.6+
+* Java 1.6+

-Project also includes Eclipse Juno's configuration.
+* Project also includes Eclipse Juno's configuration.

-* how to run
+= how to run =
+This project is mavenized and has two maven module, which is server and client.
+To run server first,

-java -jar <jar filename under /target>
+* java -jar <jar filename under /target> or simply
+* ./start.sh under /server.
+To run client
+* ./client.sh

+Generated jar with "mvn package" isn't executable jar, so you can't "java -jar xxx.jar" for client running.

-* how to get result
+= how to get result =

 For testing, you can simply send SOAP message as below through your telnet, RestClient in FireFox, or others.